MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/user-requests-approve-apps.md

 ## Modify the default setting to receive end-user requests

-To configure a custom message and redirect users to an org-specific URL to request app approval, follow these steps:
+To configure a custom message and redirect users to an org-specific URL, follow these steps:

 1. Sign into the Teams admin center and access the **Teams apps** > **[Manage apps](https://admin.teams.microsoft.com/policies/manage-apps)** page.